-1. Navigate to the Define access code parameter.

-2. Define a max.
+- 1. Navigate to the Define access code parameter. - 2.
+Define a max.
 16-digit character string comprising numbers, letters and special characters as the access code.

-- 3. Enter the access code again in the Confirm access code parameter $\rightarrow \cong$ to confirm the code. - → The 🖻-symbol appears in front of all write-protected parameters.
+3. Enter the access code again in the Confirm access code parameter $\rightarrow \square$ to confirm the code.

+└→ The 🖻-symbol appears in front of all write-protected parameters.

 The device automatically locks the write-protected parameters again if a key is not pressed for 10 minutes in the navigation and editing view.
-The device locks the write-protected parameters automatically after 60 s if the user skips back to the operational display mode from the navigation and editing view.
+The device locks the write-protected parameters automatically after 60 s if the user returns to the operational display mode from the navigation and editing view.

-If parameter write protection is activated through an access code, it can only be deactivated with the same $\frac{\text{access}}{\text{code}} \rightarrow \square$.
+If parameter write protection is activated through an access code, it can only be deactivated with the same access $code \rightarrow \triangleq$ .

 The user role with which the user is currently logged on through the local display is indicated by the Access status parameter.
-Navigation path: Operation \rightarrow Access status.
+Navigation path: Operation $\rightarrow$ Access status.